thangtuts/udemy-pretty-links/README.md

 ## How to use?
 - Install "Tampermonkey" extension on browser.
+- Create new script on Tampermonkey and paste it.
 - Check your console log see results.
-- Script auto download `udemy-course-links.txt`
+- Script auto create `udemy-course-links.txt` and download this file.